The Trials & Tribulations of One Victor Freestone

 Misc.:

-Father has insisted that I return his Union spyglass and the rest of town is growing weary of how many questions I’m asking about the troup.
+Father has insisted that I return his Union spyglass and a lot of townsfolk won’t answer my questions about visiting troupe members anymore, saying that I should bother the circus myself if I’m so curious.
 Might have to get in closer tomorrow.

 October 7th